fluvius-io/rjs-frame/lib/rjs-frame/docs/README.md

 1. **Use Descriptive Slot Names**: Choose clear, semantic names for your slots
 2. **Keep Modules Focused**: Each module should have a single responsibility
-3. **Leverage Debug Tools**: Use Ctrl+O to open the PageLayoutOptions dialog during development
+3. **Leverage Debug Tools**: Use Option+O / Win+O to open the PageLayoutOptions dialog during development
 4. **Plan Your Layout Hierarchy**: Think about how modules will be composed before building
 5. **Use TypeScript**: The framework provides excellent TypeScript support for catching errors early